nclarkjudd/uchicago-beamer/README.md

 The theme depends on packages `graphicx` and `textpos`.

+This fork additionally requires "ETBembo," which is released under an MIT License and [available here](https://github.com/edwardtufte/et-book).

 Please be sure that `beamerthemeUChicago.sty`, `uchicago.eps`, and `ucseal.eps`
 are in the same directory as your LaTeX document.